All Episodes

 Now, just to be clear, I'm not the only person who wrote books that would teach you how to be successful.

-Somebody says, I read one of these books, it changed my life for the positive.
+It changed my life for the positive.

-If you did the things in my book, which are designed to make any person, you know, you could be black or white or male or female, is designed to make any person way more effective and have a way better chance of getting whatever they want in life, whatever they decide is success.
+If you did the things in my book, which are designed to make any person, you know, you could be black or white or male or female, it's designed to make any person way more effective and have a way better chance of getting whatever they want in life, whatever they decide is success.

 You would be way better situation to get all those things.

-Um that would be a good idea.
+That would be a good idea.

-So the people who do what makes sense become life lifelong learners, and again, doesn't have to be these books.
+So the people who do what makes sense become lifelong learners.

-All right, so that's the point.
+So that's the point.

 We should get away from race, race, race, race, and we should get toward individual, individual, individual.

-So that's my uh that's my statement for the day.
+So that's my statement for the day.

-Uh Palmer Lucky is talking about how the leaders in Silicon Valley are unwilling to speak out against China or even in favor of Taiwan, because they're so afraid of China, you know, they might need China later as a market, they might need China as a supplier.
+Palmer Lucky is talking about how the leaders in Silicon Valley are unwilling to speak out against China or even in favor of Taiwan because they're so afraid of China.

-Um, they just might need China.
+They just might need China.

 So that's why I'm here.